Digital Imaging Technicians

-Explore Additional Opportunities.
+Once you have education and experience, you can explore additional opportunities.
 The digital imaging field is expanding as electronic technologies replace old methods of producing entertainment and educational material.
 The skills and knowledge required of a digital video technician can also be applied to other careers, such as in digital image archiving or curating.
-Digital image archiving or digital curating would require post-secondary education in a master's program; classes could include technical instruction on digital preservation and archiving on the Internet, as well as art history and library sciences.
+Digital image archiving or digital curating would require postsecondary education in a master's program; classes could include technical instruction on digital preservation and archiving on the Internet, as well as art history and library sciences.

 With their professional experience using creative and image-manipulating software, digital image technicians might find huge opportunities in the electronic game industry.
 These games are now found on phones, tablets and mobile devices of all kinds.
 The market for this type of material equals or exceeds that of the conventional entertainment industry.